 - It is okay to set your desk at a slightly lower position than the 90 degree angle of your elbows but DO NOT set it higher than your 90-degree height, that is much more damaging to your wrists, elbows, and shoulders.

-The instructions are exactly the same for using a sit-stand desk or desk converter like the ZipLift, WorkFit, FlexiSpot, or Varidesk.
+The instructions are exactly the same for using a sit-stand desk or desk converter like these on Amazon ZipLift, WorkFit, FlexiSpot, or Varidesk.
 To get approximate measurements for the height of your seat, keyboard, desktop, and monitor while sitting or standing you can use the NotSitting Standing Desk Height Calculator

 Taking Care of Your Neck and Back